-This management information circular ("Information Circular") is furnished in connection with the solicitation of proxies by Big Rock Brewery Inc. ("Big Rock" or the "Corporation") for use at the annual general meeting of the holders (the "Shareholders") of common shares (the "Common Shares") of Big Rock to be held at the Big Rock Brewery, 5555 - 76th Avenue S.E., Calgary, Alberta on Wednesday, June 12, 2024, at 2:00 p.m.
-(Calgary time) and at any adjournment thereof (the "Meeting"), for the purposes set forth in the accompanying Notice of Annual General Meeting (the "Notice of Meeting").
+This management information circular ("Information Circular") is furnished in connection with the solicitation of proxies by Big Rock Brewery Inc. ("Big Rock" or the "Corporation") for use at the annual general and special meeting of the holders (the "Shareholders") of common shares (the "Common Shares") of Big Rock to be held at the Big Rock Brewery, 5555 - 76th Avenue S.E., Calgary, Alberta, T2C 4L8 on Wednesday, May 14, 2025, at 2:00 p.m.
+(Calgary time) and at any adjournment(s) or postponement(s) thereof (the "Meeting"), for the purposes set forth in the accompanying Notice of Annual General and Special Meeting (the "Notice of Meeting").

 We strongly encourage all Shareholders to vote their Common Shares prior to the Meeting by completing the enclosed instrument of proxy and returning it as soon as possible in the envelope provided for that purpose.
-A proxy will not be valid unless it is deposited with Odyssey Trust Company, Trader's Bank Building, Suite 702, 67 Yonge St. Toronto, ON M5E 1J8 (Attention: Proxy Department), by facsimile at (800) 517-4553 (if outside North America), by email to proxy@odysseytrust.com or by internet at https://vote.odysseytrust.com at least 48 hours (excluding Saturdays, Sundays and holidays) prior to the time set for the Meeting or any adjournment thereof.
+A proxy will not be valid unless it is deposited with Odyssey Trust Company, Trader's Bank Building, Suite 702, 67 Yonge St., Toronto, ON M5E 1J8 (Attention: Proxy Department), by facsimile at (800) 517-4553 (if outside North America), by email to proxy@odysseytrust.com or by internet at https://vote.odysseytrust.com at least 48 hours (excluding Saturdays, Sundays and statutory holidays in the Province of Alberta) prior to the time set for the Meeting or any adjournment(s) or postponement(s) thereof.
 All instructions are listed in the enclosed form of proxy.
 In the event of a strike, lockout or other work stoppage involving postal employees, all documents required to be delivered by a registered Shareholder should be delivered by facsimile to Odyssey Trust Company at (800) 517-4553.
 Shareholders are cautioned that the use of mail to transmit proxies is at each Shareholder's risk.
 Late proxies may be accepted or rejected by the Chair of the Meeting in the Chair's discretion and the Chair is under no obligation to accept or reject any particular late proxy.
-Only a Shareholder of record at the close of business on May 13, 2024 (the "Record Date") will be entitled to vote at the Meeting on the basis of one (1) vote for each Common Share held except to the extent that: (a) the holder has transferred the ownership of any of their Common Shares after the Record Date, and (b) the transferee of those Common Shares produces properly endorsed share certificates, or otherwise establishes that the transferee owns the Common Shares, and demands not later than ten (10) days before the day of the Meeting that their name be included in the list of persons entitled to vote at the Meeting, in which case the transferee will be entitled to vote their Common Shares at the Meeting.
-Except as otherwise noted, the disclosure in this Information Circular is given as at May 14, 2024 (the "Effective Date").
+Only a Shareholder of record at the close of business on April 7, 2025 (the "Record Date") will be entitled to vote at the Meeting on the basis of one (1) vote for each Common Share held except to the extent that: (a) the holder has transferred the ownership of any of their Common Shares after the Record Date; and (b) the transferree of those Common Shares produces properly endorsed share certificates, or otherwise establishes that the transferee owns the Common Shares, and demands not later than ten (10) days before the day of the Meeting that their name be included in the list of persons entitled to vote at the Meeting, in which case the transferee will be entitled to vote their Common Shares at the Meeting.
+Except as otherwise noted, the disclosure in this Information Circular is given as at April 10, 2025 (the "Effective Date").